Child Custody Determinations in North Carolina

 A custody determination will consider the best interest of the minor child based on all the information available to the court.
 The court will determine the legal custody arrangement for the minor child, whether it is sole or joint.
 The court will then determine the physical custody arrangement for the minor child, joint or primary and secondary.
 Often a custody order will provide a specific custodial schedule for the parents to follow including custodial exchange days, times and locations as well as any special exceptions for times such as holidays or extra-curricular activities of the child.

 Custody actions can be stressful and emotional for the entire family involved.
-The family law attorneys at Mulligan Epstein are committed to making your custody action as easy and stress free for you and your child as possible.
-Contact Mulligan Epstein Attorneys today to schedule a consultation to discuss your options for pursuing a child custody claim.
+The family law attorneys at Mulligan Attorneys, are committed to making your custody action as easy and stress free for you and your child as possible.
+Contact Mulligan Attorneys, today to schedule a consultation to discuss your options for pursuing a child custody claim.